-Mustang's pipeline of CAR T therapies is being developed under exclusive licenses from several world class research institutions.
-Our strategy is to license these technologies, support preclinical and clinical research activities by our partners and transfer the underlying technology to our cell processing facility located in Worcester, Massachusetts to conduct Mustang sponsored clinical trials.
+Our pipeline of CAR T therapies is being developed under exclusive licenses from several world class research institutions.
+Our strategy is to license these technologies, support preclinical and clinical research activities by our partners and transfer the underlying technology to our cell processing facility located in Worcester, Massachusetts, to conduct our own clinical trials

 We are developing CAR T therapies for hematologic malignancies in partnership with COH targeting CD123 (MB-102) and CS1 (MB-104) and with Fred Hutch targeting CD20 (MB-106).
-Phase 1 clinical trials sponsored by COH for MB-102 and by Fred Hutch for MB-106 are underway and a COH sponsored Phase 1 clinical trial for MB-104 is scheduled to open during the first half of 2019.
-Mustang plans to file an IND for the MB-102 program in the first half of 2019 and to initiate a Mustang sponsored Phase 1 clinical trial shortly thereafter for the treatment of patients with acute myelogenous leukemia, blastic plasmacytoid dendritic cell neoplasm, and high-risk myelodysplastic syndrome.
-We expect to file an IND for MB-104 in the second half of 2019 and to initiate a Mustang sponsored Phase 1 clinical trial shortly thereafter for the treatment of patients with multiple myeloma.
-We also plan to file an IND and initiate a Mustang sponsored clinical trial for MB-106 for the treatment of patients with non-Hodgkin lymphoma and chronic lymphocytic leukemia.
+Phase 1 clinical trials sponsored by COH for MB-102 and MB-104 and by Fred Hutch for MB-106 are underway.
+In the third quarter of 2019 the U.S. Food and Drug Administration ("FDA") approved our IND application to initiate a multi-center Phase 1/2 clinical trial of MB-102, and our clinical trial is expected to begin enrollment in the first half of 2020 for the treatment of patients with acute myeloid leukemia, blastic plasmacytoid dendritic cell neoplasm, and high-risk myelodysplastic syndrome.
+We expect to file an IND for MB-104 in the second half of 2020 and to initiate our own Phase 1 clinical trial shortly thereafter for the treatment of patients with multiple myeloma.
+We also plan to file an IND and initiate our own clinical trial for MB-106 for the treatment of patients with non-Hodgkin lymphoma and chronic lymphocytic leukemia.

-We are also developing CAR T therapies for solid tumors in partnership with COH targeting IL13Ra2 (MB-101), HER2 (MB-103) and PSCA (MB-105).
-In addition, we have partnered with Nationwide for C134 (MB-108) in order to enhance the activity of MB-101 for the treatment of patients with glioblastoma multiforme ("GBM").
-Phase 1 clinical trials sponsored by COH for MB-101 and MB-103 are underway, and a COH sponsored Phase 1 clinical trial for MB-105 is scheduled to commence during 2019.
-A Phase 1 clinical trial for MB-108 is scheduled to commence in the first half of 2019.
-We also plan to file INDs and initiate Mustang sponsored clinical trials for MB-103 for the treatment of patients with metastatic breast cancer to brain and for the combination of MB-101 and MB-108 for the treatment of patients with GBM.
-Finally, we plan to file an IND and initiate a Mustang sponsored clinical trial for MB-105 for the treatment of patients with prostate cancer.
+We are also developing CAR T therapies for solid tumors in partnership with COH targeting IL13R2 (MB-101), HER2 (MB-103) and PSCA (MB-105).
+In addition, we have partnered with Nationwide for the C134 oncolytic virus (MB-108) in order to enhance the activity of MB-101 for the treatment of patients with glioblastoma multiforme ("GBM").
+Phase 1 clinical trials sponsored by COH for MB-101, MB-103 and MB-105 are underway.
+A Phase 1 clinical trial sponsored by the University of Alabama at Birmingham ("UAB") for MB-108 began during the third quarter of 2019 and, in the second half of 2020, we plan to file an IND for the combination of MB-101 and MB-108 for the treatment of patients with GBM.
+We also plan to file INDs and initiate our own clinical trials for MB-103 for the treatment of patients with metastatic breast cancer to brain and for MB-105 for the treatment of patients with prostate and pancreatic cancer.